 - Form strong, active community coalitions comprised of partners from diverse sectors including health systems, education, transportation and zoning, agriculture, business and industry, community members and other organizations;

 - Conduct community assessments to determine health priorities while addressing social determinants of health and considering community strengths and weaknesses;

 - Cultivate strong community-clinical linkages to improve health outcomes, reduce healthcare costs and improve quality of life; and

 - Promote policy, environmental and system changes that will support healthy choices and healthy living throughout Kentucky communities.

-Through a request for proposal (RFP) process, the department awards funding to local health departments to develop action plans with evidence-based strategies to accomplish these objectives in their communities.
+Through a request for proposal process, the department awards funding to local health departments to develop action plans with evidence-based strategies to accomplish these objectives in their communities.